-I often joke that our goats need to get jobs to earn their keep.
+I often joke that our goats need to get jobs to earn money for their upkeep.
 Because the idea of sending our herd of Dwarf Nigerians and Boer/Kiko crosses off with briefcases seemed far-fetched, I started researching options to offset the cost of keeping the hay manger filled and discovered several profitable goat businesses for small farms.

 1. Rent Your Goats for Brush Removal